 Below are the “instructional” reasons that should motivate you to use more videos in your eLearning courses:

-- Increased Learner Engagement: Moving images hook us and keep us glued to the screen.
+- Increased Learner Engagement: Videos hook us and keep us glued to the screen.
 We are not just drawn to the moving pictures; we are also sucked into the emotions that play out on the screen.
 Video brings to life any content you present to your audience.
 Learner engagement increases when the material stirs the heart and resonates with one’s deepest emotions.

 - Enhanced Conceptualization: Videos transport the audience right where all the action is taking place.
 If you want to tell a story, a video will whisk the learner beside the protagonist.
 If you want to demonstrate a process, a video will place the learner smack in the thick of things.
 When learners can actually see the action unfold before their eyes, they can grasp concepts quickly.